-An eviction judgment is basically a court order requiring the tenant to pay the landlord the sum of these damages.
 After making a written demand for the awarded damages most people will not voluntarily pay.
-However, this is where the judgment itself can help an Arizona landlord recover their money.
+However, this is where the judgment itself can help an Arizona creditor recover their money.

 A judgment can give creditors the power to garnish wages, levy bank accounts, or place liens on certain assets.
 Without the judgment all a creditor can do is beg for the money.

 When a landlord obtains a judgment against someone, many people think it automatically go on their “record”, or credit report, but this isn’t always the case.
 The eviction judgment is a matter of public record, but the only way to guarantee that a judgment will show up on a credit report is to record the judgment with the relevant Arizona county.
 The eviction judgment will stay recorded until the debt is paid, it expires, or the debtor files bankruptcy.

 In Arizona, most residential evictions occur in a Justice Court.
 In order to record the judgment with the county, a certified copy of the judgment must be sent to the Arizona Superior Court to receive a new case number.
 Once a Superior Court judgment has been established a certified copy can be recorded with the appropriate county.
 Each of these steps requires a filing fee–as of 2021–the total fees are just over $120.

 In summary, here are the main things to know when recording a judgment with an Arizona county.

 - If the judgment is paid in full, then the creditor MUST file a satisfaction of judgment with the court and then with the county recorder.

-- If not paid, the judgment will remain valid for 5 years, and possible an additional 5 years if it is renewed.
+- If not paid, the judgment will remain valid for 10 years, and an additional 10 years if it is renewed.